One Solution

 Tzina takes me aside.

-“Ina,” whispers Tzina to me, “spend some time alone with oodah.”
+“Ina,” whispers Tzina to me, “you should be with oodah, now.”

 “What about you?”
 I ask.

-“We were just together,” she says smiling, “at least in my head.”
+“We were just together,” she says smiling, “at least in my mind.”

-“I expect you to find a way back from being Bizra.”
+“I know you’ll find a way back from being Bizra.”

-Tzina wants to believe her words, but she is only pretending to believe the lie.
+She wants to believe her words, but she’s only pretending to believe the lie.

 She hugs me tightly, until I gently pull myself away.

-Then I take Shazira’s hand, and we walk down the beach to be alone together.
+I take Shazira’s hand, and we walk down the beach to be alone.

 We lie quietly and just hold each other.